Barry Pain: Biography

-In 1889, Cornhill Magazines editor, James Payn, published his story "The Hundred Gates", and shortly afterwards Pain became a contributor to Punch and The Speaker, and joined the staffs of the Daily Chronicle and Black and White.
+Upon graduating, Pain served as an “usher” (a secondary school master) at a school in Surrey before resigning in 1888 to become a coach for the army exam at Guildford.
+Neither job pleased Pain, and while coaching he wrote for the undergraduate magazine The Granta.
+In 1889, Cornhill Magazines editor, James Payn, published his story "The Hundred Gates", and in 1890 Pain moved to London where he became a contributor to Punch and The Speaker, and joined the staffs of the Daily Chronicle and Black and White.
 Pain supposedly "owes his discovery to Robert Louis Stevenson, who compares him to De Maupassant".
 From 1896 to 1928 he was a regular contributor to The Windsor Magazine.
-He died in Bushey, in Hertfordshire and is buried in Bushey churchyard.